joshuaharriswwu/wwusap/README.md

 DEV, QA, Pre-Production, Production landscapes.

-Deployment steps:

-Clone repo to visual studio code
+•	Clone repo to visual studio code

-Populate createNewEnvironment.ps1 and execite to generaate landscape parameter files
+•	Populate createNewEnvironment.ps1 and execute to generate landscape parameter files

-Execute [SID]\deploylandscape.ps1 to deploy landscape

-Sync to Github
+•	Within Visual Studio Code authenticate to Azure and select target subscription where the resources are to be deployed

+•	Execute [SID]\deploylandscape